Contents

 - the judge has no further questions.

-In all other cases, a hearing takes place.
-You will receive the decision via your lawyer, or handed personally to you at your home if you have not engaged the services of a lawyer.
+In all other cases, there is a hearing.
+You will receive the judgment (decision) via your lawyer or at home if you have not engaged a lawyer.

-The district court summons all the parties involved to attend a hearing.
-You will be notified where (location) and when (date and time) the hearing will take place.
-During the hearing, you will have the opportunity to put across your point of view orally.
+The court summons all parties concerned to a hearing.
+You will be notified where (location) and when (date and time) the hearing will be held.
+At the hearing, you will have the opportunity to explain your position orally.

 Not public

-Adoption hearings are not public.
-The district court determines whether experts or counsellors may attend.
-The district court sometimes requests a representative of the Child Care and Protection Board to attend the hearing.
+Hearings concerning adoption are not public.
+The court decides whether experts or advisors may be present.
+Sometimes the court calls a representative of the Child Care and Protection Board to attend the hearing.

-The judge will issue a written decision after approximately 4 weeks.
-You will receive the decision through your lawyer.
-The judge can make different types of rulings:
+The judge delivers a written judgment after about four weeks.
+You will receive the judgment (decision) through your lawyer.
+The court can make different types of judgments:

-If the judge finds that the conditions for adoption or revocation have been met, they will approve the application.
+If the judge finds that the conditions for adoption or revocation are met, they will grant the application.
+The judge can grant the application for adoption or revocation only if it is in the best interests of the child.

 Appeal

-Do you disagree with the judge's decision?
-If so, you can lodge an appeal with the Court of Appeal.
-This must be done by a lawyer within 3 months of the original judge's decision.
+If you disagree with the judge's decision, you can appeal to the court of appeal.
+A lawyer must do this within three months of the judgment.

 1. You disagree with the application

-If you, as an interested party, disagree with the adoption or revocation application, you can respond in writing or verbally (defence).
+If, as an interested party, you disagree with the adoption application or revocation application, you can respond (defend) in writing or orally.

 Statement of defence

 You need a lawyer to file a statement of defence.
-In the statement of defence, you should make clear which parts of the application you disagree with and why.
-Your lawyer draws up the statement of defence and submits it to the district court.
-You have until the hearing to submit the statement of defence.
+In the statement of defence, you can make clear which parts of the application you disagree with and why.
+Your lawyer will prepare and submit the statement of defence to the court.

 Oral defence

-You can also conduct a purely oral defence during the hearing.
+You can also only put up an oral defence at the hearing.
 You do not need a lawyer for this.

 2. You do not object to the adoption/revocation

-With a declaration of consent, you let it be known that you have no objection to the adoption/revocation application.
-You then declare that:
+A declaration of consent lets you know that you do not object to the adoption/revocation application.
+You then declare:

-- you have received the copy of the application; and
+- that you have received the copy of the application; and

-- you are not submitting a statement of defence; and
+- that you do not file a statement of defence; and

-You will receive the declaration of consent form with the copy of the application.
-You do not need a lawyer for this.
+You will receive the form for the declaration of consent with the copy of the application.
+You do not need a lawyer.

 3. You do not respond

-Are you not responding at all to an adoption or revocation application?
-In that case, the judge will deal with the application without your input.
-You will then receive the judge's decision a few weeks later.
+If you do not respond at all to an adoption application or revocation application, the judge will handle the application without your input.
+You will then be sent the judge's decision after a few weeks.

 Costs

-There are costs associated with this procedure.
-Depending on your situation, you pay the costs for your case to be dealt with by the court (court fees).
-You must also pay the services of your lawyer.
+There are costs associated with the procedure.
+Depending on your situation, you pay the costs of having your case heard by the court: court fees.
+In addition, you will have to pay for a lawyer.

 Processing time

-The duration of procedure varies between from about 3 months to more than 1 year, depending on the complexity of the case.
+The procedure takes about three months to more than a year, depending on the complexity of the case.

 Contact the Rechtspraak Service Centre